brikis98/yevgeniy-brikman-homepage/_posts/2013-09-29-the-10x-developer-is-not-myth.md

 as a website: what language do you use?
 What web framework(s)?
 What do you use for data storage?
 What do you use for caching?
 Where do you host the site?
 How do you monitor it?
 How do you push new changes?
 How do you store the code?
-What kind of automated testing do you setup?
+What kind of automated testing do you set up?

 10 average programmers will make "average" quality decisions at each step and the costs or benefits of these decisions will *multiply*.
 Imagine traffic